Prinzhorn/skrollr/README.md

 ### on(name, fn)

-Set a listener function for one of the events described in the options section (beforerender, render).
+Set a listener function for one of the events described in the options section (beforerender, render, keyframe).
 Only one listener can be attached at a given time.
 This method overwrites the current listener, if any.

 ### off(name)